 Ileostomy and colostomy care involves learning how to empty the pouch that collects waste products from the stoma.
 An ileostomy specialist can guide you on odor prevention and which type of pouch is best for you.

 A large part of it is patient education to help you adapt physically following surgery.
 Equally important is overcoming any stigma, trauma, psychological problems, or depression.
 Life will be trying at times and you will have to gradually adjust to a new way of living.
 Seek your doctor’s advice on any dietary changes after an ileostomy: certain foods may affect your digestive tract differently.

 Seek professional advice

 Poor mental health can severely affect rehab and recovery after an operation.
-Getting the right emotional support and professional advice to manage your condition can make all the difference.
-Ileostomy care is not new, so take advantage of the experience of Fairview’s professionals who have seen what works best.
+Getting professional advice and the right emotional support to manage your condition can make all the difference.
+Ileostomy and colostomy care is not new, so take advantage of the experience of Fairview’s professionals who have seen what works best.